PASTAplus/auth/docs/api/resource.md

 Create a resource for access control.

-The token profile becomes the owner of the resource.
+A `changePermission` ACR is automatically added to the resource for the token profile, so the token profile becomes the first owner of the resource.
+The token profile may then add more permissions to the resource via `createRule()`.

 ```
 POST: /auth/v1/resource